 We need to reach a point where the power is equal, and we don’t need to identify the ‘WOMAN’ in the role.

 FAWL exists because we are not yet where we need to be, we have not yet achieved gender equality.
 One day we will and won’t need organizations such as FAWL to exist, but until that day comes, we must keep pushing the needle forward, lifting each other up, and remember to take time to celebrate our wins on our long journey to gender equality.

 It takes time for society to change, and clearly, we have changed.
 Explicit bias is far less prevalent.
 I’m not saying it’s equal – and it actually it needs to be equal to attain true gender equality, but we are getting there.
 Now there are more women than men graduating from law school, more woman are in leadership positions, more women are on the bench.
 There are more women on the Florida Bar Board of Governors than ever before.

 Deep appreciation goes to the women who have paved a path for us, and to the men, the good guys, who work for gender equality.
-As we celebrate how far we have come, we still need to ask ourselves daily, “What have I personally done as a legal leader to make a positive change toward gender equality?”
+As we celebrate how far we have come, we still need to ask ourselves daily, “What have I personally done as a Local Legal Authority to make a positive change toward gender equality?”
 Supporting FAWL is a huge win, but each of us must be an “agent of change”… our future generations depend on that.